ellertone/ellertone/README.md

 # Ellertone Ongoki
-**Electrical and Systems Engineer**
+**Computer and Software Engineer**

-⚡ I have a passion for system architecture and design, and Machine learning.
+⚡ I have a passion for system architecture and design, and UI/UX design.

 👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.

-🔭 I’m currently working on API integration with Express.
+🔭 I’m currently working on Cross Platform app design with Flutter.

 💼 Professional Summary
-- Backend developer aimed towards building scalable and robust web applications.
+- Full-stack developer aimed towards building scalable and robust web applications.
-- Proficient in javascript and python using frameworks such as django and express.
-Working with MongoDB.
+- Proficient in javascript using express framework.
+- Preference for working with the MERN stack

 ## 🔧 Tools & Technologies